 Founder/Camp Director/Instructor - Julie Hanft is the founder and Director of GreenPlay.
 She has worked in environmental education for several years with various groups and organizations including the Greenwood School Nature & Environmental Studies Program, Tree Frog Treks, the Richardson Bay Audubon Center and the Marin Montessori School.
 Julie has studied Marin County natural history, ecology and environmental science at the College of Marin, received sustainability training at Dominican University and has a B.A. from Barnard College and a J.D. from the University of Miami.
 Julie is a member of the Environmental Forum of Marin and the founder of the Marin Open Garden Project.
 She is Wilderness First Aid and CPR certified.
 Julie lives in Mill Valley.

 GreenPlay hires some of the best outdoor educators in the Bay Area.
 All of the instructors are trained in Wilderness First Aid and CPR.
 They also have extensive experience leading groups of young people and teaching in the outdoors.
-We require that instructors are at least 21 years of age or older, have a clean driving record and no criminal background.
+We require that instructors be at least 21 years of age or older, have a clean driving record and no criminal background.
 We specificially hire men and women who love working with children and can effectively share their passion and enthusiasm for the outdoors.

 If you are interested in working as an instructor for GreenPlay, please email your resume and cover letter, including references, to: email@example.com.

 What makes GreenPlay different from other outdoor education programs?